 An X-ray or radiograph is a type of radiological imaging.
 In many ways, it is similar to having your picture taken in a photography studio.
 A radiologic technologist (RT) uses nonvisible X-rays (short wavelength) to create an image of internal structures and organs of your body.
 X-rays reveal body structures proportional with their density.
 The denser the tissue, (such as bone, compared to fat), the fewer X-rays passes through it.
 This difference in body tissue density is why:

-Radiographs are a reliable and accurate means of obtaining information to help your physician diagnosis the cause of your pain.
-An X-ray examination is commonly used to determine the presence or absence of disease, a bone fracture, joint malalignment, arthritis, or cause of other painful conditions.
+A radiograph is a reliable and accurate means of obtaining information to help doctors diagnosis the cause of pain.
+An X-ray is commonly used to determine the presence or absence of disease, a bone fracture, joint malalignment, arthritis, or cause of other painful conditions.

-Your examination will be performed by a qualified radiologic technologist (RT) licensed by New York State.
-Your examination will be interpreted by a radiologist.
-A radiologist is a physician specializing in radiology, including MRI, ultrasound, nuclear medicine and CT in addition to X-rays.
+Your X-ray examination will be performed by a qualified, licensed radiologic technologist (radiographer).
+Your images will be interpreted by a type of medical doctor known as a radiologist.
 Radiologists specialize in the imaging and diagnosis of disease.
-Interpretation of a radiograph, MRI, CT, ultrasound, or nuclear medicine examination requires expertise in pattern recognition and in the identification of artifacts or findings that could be mistaken for pathology.
+Interpretation of a radiograph, MRI, CT, EOS or ultrasound examination requires expertise in pattern recognition and in the identification of artifacts or findings that could be mistaken for pathology.
 Radiologists are trained in the variable sensitivity and specificity of each imaging technique, and in the potential for hazards related to the examination that could cause harm and must be avoided.
 All the radiologists at Hospital for Special Surgery are board certified by the American Board of Radiology, have years of experience in the imaging of musculoskeletal disorders, and the majority have additional formal fellowship training beyond residency in musculoskeletal or body imaging.